UNIVERSITY OF THE PHILIPPINES (UP) PRIVACY NOTICE FOR STUDENTS

-To exercise and safeguard academic freedom and uphold your right to quality education, the University of the Philippines needs to process your personal and sensitive information—that is, information that identifies you as an individual.
+To exercise and safeguard academic freedom and uphold your right to quality education, the University of the Philippines needs to process your personal and sensitive personal information—that is, information that identifies you as an individual.

 UP is committed to comply with the Philippine Data Privacy Act of 2012 (DPA) in order to protect your right to data privacy.

-This notice explains in general terms the purpose and legal basis for the processing of the typical or usual examples of personal information that UP collects from students like you, the measures in place to protect your data privacy and the rights that you may exercise in relation to such information.
-Please note that this document does not contain an exhaustive list of all of UPs processing systems as well as the purpose and legal basis for processing.
+This notice explains in general terms the purpose and legal basis for the processing of the typical or usual examples of personal and sensitive personal information that UP collects from students like you, the measures in place to protect your data privacy and the rights that you may exercise in relation to such information.
+Please note that this document does not contain an exhaustive list of all of UP's processing systems as well as the purpose and legal basis for processing.

 The term UP/University/us refers to the University of the Philippines System and Constituent University (CU) offices.